Store Hours

 Start Seeds Indoors

-Finish off your garden with compost and mulch.
-Mulch keeps your soil moist and controls weeds.
+Finish it all off with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster larger plants that bear more flowers and fruit.
+Compost and mulch can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you need "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Cheyenne Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Cheyenne Garden Center, online, or on our mobile app.
 Let's get growing together.

 1251 E Magnolia Street